 “b makes /b/, a makes /?/, t makes /t/… so, it is buh- ?-tuh… buh ? -tuh… /bat/.”

-Analytic phonics, on the other hand, focused on combining larger sound units (such as word families or phonograms: ab, ack, ad, ag, am, an, ap, at, etc.) or using known words as analogies for figuring out words… I already know the words big and rat and here is a new word bat… so it starts out like /b/ig and ends up like r/at/… so it must be/bat/.
+Analytic phonics, on the other hand, focused on combining larger sound units (such as word families or phonograms: ab, ack, ad, ag, am, an, ap, at, etc.), or using known words as analogies for figuring out unknown words.
+Using that a student might approach decoding like this:

 Then I became a first-grade teacher.

-So I started to “cheat.”
+So, I started to “cheat.”